calmjs/calmjs.parse/README.rst

-For any kind of build system that operates with JavaScript code in conjunction with a module system, the ability to understand what modules the provided sources require is paramount.
-Thus a number of packages provided by the Calmjs project require the ability to have a comprehensive understanding of given JavaScript sources.
-This goal was originally achieved using |slimit|_, a JavaScript minifier library that also provided a comprehensive parser class that was built using Python Lex-Yacc (i.e. |ply|_).
+For any kind of build system that operates with JavaScript code in conjunction with a module system, the ability to understand what modules a given set of sources require or provide is paramount.
+As the Calmjs project provides a framework that produces and consume these module definitions, the the ability to have a comprehensive understanding of given JavaScript sources is a given.
+This goal was originally achieved using |slimit|_, a JavaScript minifier library that also provided a comprehensive parser class that was built using Python Lex-Yacc (i.e.
+|ply|_).

-However, as of mid-2017, it was noted that |slimit| remained in a minimum state of maintenance for over four years (its most recent release, 0.8.1, was made 2013-03-26), along with a number of serious outstanding issues have left unattended and unresolved for the duration of that timespan.
-As the development of the Calmjs framework require those issues to be rectified as soon as possible, a decision to fork the parser portion of |slimit| was made, in order to cater to the interests current to Calmjs project at that moment in time.
+However, as of mid-2017, it was noted that |slimit| remained in a minimum state of maintenance for more than four years (its most recent release, 0.8.1, was made 2013-03-26), along with a number of serious outstanding issues have left unattended and unresolved for the duration of that timespan.
+As the development of the Calmjs framework require those issues to be rectified as soon as possible, a decision to fork the parser portion of |slimit| was made.
+This was done in order to cater to the interests current to Calmjs project at that moment in time.

-The fork was initial cut from another fork of |slimit| (specifically `lelit/slimit <https://github.com/lelit/slimit>`), as it brought in a number of implemented bug fixes.
-To ensure a better quality control and assurance, a number of problematic patches were removed, new tests were created to bring in full test coverage, and grammar rules were updated to ensure better conformance with the ECMA-262 specification (i.e. ES5), with the test cases sourced from the issues reported on the issue tracker for |slimit|.
+The fork was initial cut from another fork of |slimit| (specifically `lelit/slimit <https://github.com/lelit/slimit>`_), as it introduced and aggregated a number of bug fixes from various sources.
+To ensure a better quality control and assurance, a number of problematic changes introduced by that fork were removed.
+Also, new tests were created to bring coverage to full, and issues reported on the |slimit| tracker were noted and formalized into test cases where applicable.
+Finally, grammar rules were updated to ensure better conformance with the ECMA-262 (ES5) specification.

 The goal of |calmjs.parse| is to provide a similar parser API as the parser that |slimit| had provided.
-The mangling and minification functionalities as provided by the original has been left out as they are not relevant to code parsing.
+The mangling and minification functionalities as provided by the original has been omitted as they are not relevant to code parsing.
 A separate package containing those mangling and minifying features as provided by |slimit| may be released in the future.